 About PHC Corporation of North America

 PHC Corporation of North America, located in Wood Dale, IL, is a leader in laboratory equipment for the biopharmaceutical, life sciences, academic, healthcare and government markets.
-Product lines under the PHCbi brand include the space saving and energy efficient VIP ECO, TwinGuard and VIP Series ultra-low temperature freezers, cryogenic and biomedical freezers, pharmacy and high performance refrigerators, cell culture CO2 and multigas incubators, cell processing work stations and Drosophila/plant growth chambers.
-PHC Corporation of North America is a subsidiary of PHC Holdings Corporation, Tokyo, Japan (TSE 6523), a global healthcare company that develops, manufactures, sells, and services solutions across diabetes management, healthcare solutions and life sciences and diagnostics.
-For more product information, please call PHC Corporation of North America at 800-858-8442.
+Product lines under the PHCbi brand include the space saving and energy efficient VIP® ECO and TwinGuard® ultra-low temperature freezers, cryogenic and biomedical freezers, pharmacy and high-performance refrigerators, cell culture CO2 and multigas incubators, and Drosophila/plant growth chambers.
+PHC Corporation of North America is a subsidiary of PHC Holdings Corporation, Tokyo, Japan, which is a global healthcare company that develops, manufactures, sells, and services solutions across diabetes management, healthcare solutions, diagnostics and life sciences.

 About the Biomedical Division of PHC Corporation